Does One Parent Want To Move Out Of State With The Children?

-As major life events occur — and as the economy has gotten worse — many parents make the decision to relocate to a different job, a cheaper area of the country or as the result of a remarriage.
-When one parent wants to move out of state with his or her children, many legal issues can arise, especially if the non-custodial parent wants to challenge the move.
+As major life events occur, many parents make the decision to relocate to a different job, a cheaper area of the country or as the result of a remarriage.
+When one parent wants to move out of state with his or her children, many legal issues can arise, especially if the noncustodial parent wants to challenge the move.

 At the Dedham law firm of Alan J. Pransky, Attorney at Law, we have handled many cases involving out-of-state relocation and child custody issues.
 The modification of custody orders arising out of a divorce, including visitation rights, is often complex and our firm will work hard to protect your rights and the best interests of the children.
 Our firm is prepared to vigorously advocate for your position in family court.